deanward81/bakedbean.org.uk/content/posts/2021-01-fun-with-iconfiguration.md

 This situation came about because, overall, our infrastructure is fairly static.
 Occasionally we add a server here and there, but we know that we have our dev and prod environments and that they more or less look the same - hence specifying a bunch of (overrideable) defaults in code is a safe(ish) assumption!
 However, once we start deploying things to more dynamic environments like containers or ephemeral environments spun up in Azure those assumptions no longer hold true!

-To solve this problem we decided to allow site settings to load their values using the following precedence;
+To solve this problem we decided to allow site settings to load their values using the following precedence:

  1. code-based defaults (global)
  1. application's `IConfiguration` (global)